 Load and the squat

 In regards to the squat, there are many ways to do one, but the most effective way to ignite the anterior chain and put the ankle through a full ROM (increasing Load) is by emphasizing a vertical torso which in turn pushes the knees over the toe (think front squat), which is the way our coaches cue it.
-The reason this is so effective is because most individuals with low Load tend to avoid flexion at the knee and ankle (usually because of pain or previous injury).
+The reason this is so effective is that most individuals with low Load tend to avoid flexion at the knee and ankle (usually because of pain or previous injury).
 This is why choosing to do more of a “hingy” squat (with vertical shin angles) won’t get as great as results.
 We have found that most individuals that hinge the squat tend to do so because of knee or ankle issues in the past.

 With knee pain there is an initial inhibitory response; my knee hurts so I will not be very aggressive bending it.
 This acute situation is generally followed by a more cyclical response.
 Knee pain results from a lack of eccentric strength which then causes an inhibitory response, further decreasing eccentric strength.
 Pain leads to more pain - and the individual chooses to hinge instead of flex because of all of this.